Kathleen Fisher is the office director for DARPA’s Information Innovation Office.

-She is an ACM fellow.
-Fisher has served as chair of the ACM Special Interest Group in Programming Languages and as program chair for three of SIGPLAN’s marquee conferences: PLDI, OOPSLA, ICFP.
+She is a AAAS fellow and an ACM fellow.
+Fisher has served as chair of the ACM Special Interest Group in Programming Languages (SIGPLAN) and as program chair for three of SIGPLAN’s marquee conferences: PLDI, OOPSLA, ICFP.
 She has also served as an associate editor for TOPLAS and as an editor of the Journal of Functional Programming.

 Fisher has long been a leader in the effort to increase diversity and inclusion in computer science.
-She was co-chair of the Computing Research Association’s Committee on the Status of Women for three years, and she co-founded SIGPLAN’s Programming Language Mentoring Workshop series.
+She was co-chair of the Computing Research Association’s Committee on the Status of Women (CRA-W) for three years, and she co-founded SIGPLAN’s Programming Language Mentoring Workshop (PLMW) series.
 Fisher is a recipient of the SIGPLAN Distinguished Service Award.
-She is a past chair of DARPA’s Information Science and Technology Study Group and a member of the Board of Trustees of Harvey Mudd College.
+She is a past chair of DARPA’s Information Science and Technology (ISAT) Study Group and a member of the Board of Trustees of Harvey Mudd College.

-2007, Distinguished Member, Association for Computing Machinery; 2010, Fellow, Association for Computing Machinery
+2007, Distinguished Member, Association for Computing Machinery